Seasons in the sunset - A seventy (+3) year old looks ahead and back

 I didn’t get my hopes up.
 Instead I prepared my goodbye words, something like, “Nice to see you, maybe I’ll see you in New York.”

-Instead, I said, “So, you work in New York today?”
+Searching for words, I said, “So, you work in New York today?”

 “I don’t work there anymore.”